luizbills/wp-plugin-base/README.md

 ### `/dependencies.php`

 In this file you must inform what your plugin needs to work.
-By default, the plugin will already check the server's PHP version, based on the plugin's `/composer.json`.
+By default, the plugin will already check the server's PHP version (v7.4 or later).

 Each dependency is an array that must contain the following keys:
 - `check`: a function that should check if any requirements have been met.